Why Do Laptops Break So Easily? 8 Reasons

 7. You haven’t taken steps to prevent viruses

-Computer viruses cannot physically damage a computer; they can, however, ruin some of the programs that control particular hardware, such as your fan, leading to overheating and gradual breakage over time.
+Computer viruses cannot physically damage a computer; they can, however, ruin some programs that control particular hardware, such as your fan, leading to overheating and gradual breakage over time.

-If you’ve owned a computer for more than a few years, it’s good to check that your virus protection is updated and that everything functions as required.
+If you’ve owned a computer for over a few years, it’s good to check that your virus protection is updated and that everything functions as required

 Computer viruses aren’t quite as common nowadays, but it’s still important to be vigilant when visiting unknown websites.